top of page

 Most campaigns rely on static visuals, long-winded text, or generic slogans.
 They check a compliance box but don’t create conversation.
 When people don’t feel connected to the message, they don’t absorb it.
 And if they don’t absorb it, they definitely won’t act on it.

-The biggest reason campaigns fail to gain traction is because they don’t feel personal.
+The biggest reason campaigns fail to gain traction is that they don’t feel personal.
 A one-size-fits-all message about fire risk will never have the same effect as something that directly speaks to the audience’s job, routine, or space.
 Relevance drives attention.

 How Do You Build Campaigns People Want to Share?